in

 First off, there’s one thing we need to get out of the way: million-dollar homes often take a long time to sell — and the higher the price point, the longer the quest to find the right buyer.

-Regardless of the celebrity status of their owners, mansions priced over $10 million dollars — especially those set outside of luxury hot-spots like Los Angeles or New York City — take years to find the right buyer.
+Regardless of the celebrity status of their owners, mansions priced over $10 million — especially those set outside of luxury hot spots like Los Angeles or New York City — take years to find the right buyer.
 Just ask 50 Cent, whose massive compound in Farmington, Connecticut took 12(!) years to sell.

 Then, there’s also the level of customization.
 Michael Jordan spent millions to customize the home to his liking, but individual tastes don’t always match those of interested buyers.

 In fact, the more customized the home is, the harder it is to find the right buyer for it.
-The best example is Shaquille O’Neal’s iconic house in Florida, that bounced on and off the market for years, with no takers.
+The best example is Shaquille O’Neal’s longtime home in Florida, which bounced on and off the market for years.

 More sports celebrity homes